Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![In the Automation Account blade, under Name, a callout points to BCDRIaaSPlan.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image75.png "Automation Account blade")

 **Note:** When you configure the ASR Recovery Plan for the IaaS deployment you will use the SQL Runbook as a Pre-Failover Action and the Web Runbook as a Post-Failover action.
-They will run both ways and have been written to take the "Direction," of the failover into account when running.
+They will run both ways and have been written to take the "Direction", of the failover into account when running.

 ## Exercise 3: Configure environments for failover